sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/quickstart.md

 ### Configure code host credentials

-Batch Changes need permission to open changesets on your behalf.
+Batch Changes needs permission to open changesets on your behalf.
 To grant permission, you will need to [add a personal access token](how-tos/configuring_credentials.md#adding-a-token) for each code host you'll be publishing changesets on.

 This is a one-time operation that you don't need to do for each batch change.
 You can also ask the administrators of your Sourcegraph instance to [configure global credentials](how-tos/configuring_credentials.md#global-service-account-tokens) instead.